thunderrabbit/robnugen-journal-entries/2018/09/06vision.md

 direction in life.

 For me these fears result in me dying alone.
 There is a process called What's at Risk which I learned from Mankind Project.

 "What's at risk if I do it?"

-"people might not like it."
+"People might not like it."

-WAR if they do not like it?
+"What's at Risk if they do not like it?"

-They will not like me.
+"They will not like me."

-WAR if they do not like you?
+"What's at Risk if they do not like you?"

-They will leave me.
+"They will leave me."

-wAR   etc until I die alone.
+"What's at Risk if they leave you?"

+"I will eventually die alone."

+Once we get to the bottom, we start over with the other option as a starting point.

-Okay, What's at risk if I don't do it?"
+"What's at risk if I don't do it?""

-I will lead a pointless life
+"I will lead a pointless life"

-WAR oint
+"What's at Risk if you lead a pointless life?"

-I will have no enthusiasm
+"I will have no enthusiasm"

-WAR
+"What's at Risk if you have no enthusiasm?"

-I will have no connection to friends
+"I will have no connection to friends"

-WAR .....
+"What's at Risk if you have no connection to friends?"

-die alone
+"I will die alone"

 I have been through this chain of broken logic countless times.
+In my case, when I follow the what's at risk line of questions, I always end up dying alone.

 I believe the point of the exercise is to point out the logical fallacy.
 Somewehre there is a mis-step in logic.

 Let's try it again:

-WAR if you do it?
+"What's at Risk if you do it?"

+"People might not like it."

-People might not like it?
+"What's at Risk if people might not like it?"

-WAR pmnli

-I will adjust it and try again
+"I will adjust it and try again"

 Aha!
 That was quick.
 Because my excitement is merged in with the fear, coming from a core *knowing* that this is the right way to go.